 It’s only an hour by train and costs around €13 for a return trip but you find yourself at the middle of the lake.
 From here, take the ferry to Bellagio (at the tip separating the two southern points of Lake Como).

-The ferry costs around €9 per person return and takes around 15 minutes.
+The Varenna ferry to Bellagio costs around €9 per person return and takes around 15 minutes.

 [Please check the comments at the bottom of this post – updated prices and details courtesy of John Heath – thanks John!
 Ed.]

 If you have happened to drive to Varenna, no problems.
 You can still get to Bellagio.
 The bottom deck of the ferry is a drive-on platform.
 Even the emergency services use the ferry!